AbstractSDK/cw-orchestrator/README.md

 ### Usage

-You can then use this interface to interact with the contract:
+You can use this interface to interact with the contract:

 ```rust
 use cw_orch::interface;